singingwolfboy/flask-dance/README.rst

 Quickstart
 ==========
 For `a few popular OAuth providers`_, Flask-Dance provides pre-set configurations.
-For example, to authenticate with Github, just do the following:
+For example, to authenticate with GitHub, just do the following:

 .. code-block:: python